davenatx/hc_image_ops/phase2.md

 **The following pertains to Phase 2 of the project:  The images between 8/25/1848 - 12/31/1919**.

-**Please Note, this section has not been updated with the proper SQL countes for Phase 2, etc...**

 ##SQL

 Below is some helpful SQL for investigating this database: